mcomella/apt_github_improvements/README.md

 It comes with several features including:
 - Issue Hoister
 - Story Points
+- Hoist Bugzilla links in comments to the top of the issue

 ## Development
 Install the typescript compiler, `tsc`, with `npm` and build with: